 • Move the rest of the drawer boxes (where all your utensils, junk and etc. hang out) in a safe place, out of the way.

-• Layout all cabinets/ drawers in a place where you plan to paint them.
-Make sure to cover the surface underneath cabinets/drawers with newspaper or a drop cloth. • Use small wooden blocks to raise cabinets/drawers from surface (another option is Painter’s Pyramid).
+• Use small wooden blocks to raise cabinets/drawers from surface (another option is Painter’s Pyramid).
 Since it was October when I painted mine, I had no choice but to paint them indoors.
 I would recommend painting them during the mild spring months in the garage or in a place where you have plenty of room and lots of ventilation.

 • Remove everything from your countertops and store somewhere away from your painting zone.